mspass-team/mspass/docs/source/user_manual/development_strategies.rst

 #.
 Inserting matplotlib graphics to visualize data at an intermediate stage of
    processing.
 #.
 If you have a box that throws a mysterious exception that is not self-explanatory
    the `%debug` magic command can be useful.
-After the box with the exception insert a code box, add the magic command, and execute push the run button for the new cell.
    To use this feature add a new code box after the cell with problems, put that command in the box, and push the jupyter run button.
 You will get an ipython prompt you can use to investigate variables defined where the